 I decided to put a personalized gift in each box that's unique to the friend, plus a little something extra in the maid of honor box.
 Here's what I decided on:

-Mini sparkling wine
+Mini sparkling wine and paper straws

 On-the-go wine cup